Huawei AppGallery: History

 On 7 March 2024, it was reported that more than 4,000 apps have joined the HarmonyOS ecosystem on native .APP format apps for pre-released HarmonyOS NEXT Galaxy Edition version system on the incoming HarmonyOS 5 version, since the end of the first quarter of 2024.

 On 17 April 2024, it was reported more than 5,000 native HarmonyOS apps have been built for HarmonyOS NEXT at Huawei Analyst Summit 2024 after rotating chairman confirms HarmonyOS NEXT stable version release later in the year.

 On 22 April 2024, it was reported that Huawei has 1,000 apps in negotiations, alongside its 5,000 apps in total that are scheduled to be updated by planned September launch announced at HarmonyOS Developer Day HDD 2024 on 17 May 2024.

 On 21 June 2024, at HDC 2024 over 1,500 native apps have already completed the HarmonyOS NEXT-based version and are available on the AppGallery for China's initial market for developer beta testers and the native app development mark reached 5000 apps for the HarmonyOS platform.

 On 19 September 2024, it has been reported by Huawei that more than 10,000 apps and meta-services launched on HarmonyOS Next before commercial release in Q4.

 On 16 October 2024, it has been reported by Huawei that more than 13,000 apps and meta-services launched on HarmonyOS Next before commercial release on October 22nd 2024.

 On 22 October 2024, it has been reported by Huawei at its official HarmonyOS NEXT 5 launch event that more than 15,000 apps launched on HarmonyOS platform.

 On 13 January 2025, HarmonyOS Next applications reached 20,000 native apps and meta-services of mini apps on AppGallery in China region.

+HarmonyOS Computer system debuted on 10 May 2025 with 150 PC native apps and 2000+ ecosystem universal compatible native apps with Huawei PC devices ecosystem.
+By September 2025, AppGallery grew to 8,000+ HarmonyOS PC apps.
+It has been revealed that 80% of the 1000 apps on the HarmonyOS platform have completed landscape screen transition.